A Fresh Approach

 At its core Intuitive Dieting™ means using dieting methods to control how much I eat and following the Intuitive Eating principles to determine what I eat and when.

 My body is infinitely wise.
 An overweight body does not, for instance, want a lot of food but I've been ignoring those messages for a long time.
-With Intuitive Dieting we use dieting methods to eat less and to reconnect with our bodies' natural hunger signals.
+With Intuitive Dieting I use dieting methods to learn to eat less and to reconnect with my bodies' natural hunger signals.

 I am not just putting any food on the table that is within my plan but I am actively working with my body to give it what it needs.

-There is a very basic mechanism to weight loss: you need to create a calorie deficit.
-Eat less than you use and you will lose weight.
+There is a very basic mechanism to weight loss: Eat less and expend more.
+Create a calorie deficit and you will lose weight.

 1. Minimum 10,000 steps a day

 2. Fasting days on Mondays and Thursdays